GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ⟨string⟩ isn't a numeric expression,

-it is tested whether it is an -mdoc
+it is tested whether it is an mdoc macro

-and the default offset value associated with this macro is used.
-Finally,
+name, and the default offset value associated with this macro is used.

 ⟨string⟩ (typeset with a fixed-width